 Wandering down the city street at 3 a.m., Seth Irby furiously created song lyrics in his mind.
-The 26-year-old guitarist and singer for Keynote, the music ministry of Campus Crusade for Christ, was feeling anxious and spiritually dry.
+The 26-year-old guitarist and singer for Keynote, the music ministry of Cru, was feeling anxious and spiritually dry.

 "It was one of those times when I didn't feel God's presence in my life," says the enigmatic artist.
 "And I wanted more of Him."
 So he poured his angst into words.

 And I am staring at myself

 But there is no sound at all